What are voluntary deductions?

 How Homebase simplifies voluntary deduction management

-Manually tracking voluntary deductions can be time-consuming, but Homebase payroll helps businesses by:
+Manually tracking voluntary deductions can be time-consuming.
+Ditch the paperwork with Homebase payroll, which helps businesses by:

 - Automatically applying deductions based on employee elections